Alex Lanipekun

-Alex Lanipekun (born 7 April 1981) is a British actor.
-He trained at the Royal Academy of Dramatic Art but left early to join the cast of the BBC drama Spooks as journalist-cum-spy Ben Kaplan.
-After early stage appearances at Royal Court, Donmar Warehouse, and the Royal National Theatre, and subsequent roles across British Television, he is more recently known for his roles in Riviera, The Rising, and Domina, for Sky Atlantic.
+Alex Lanipekun (born 7 April 1981) is an English actor.
+He trained at the Royal Academy of Dramatic Art but left early to join the cast of the BBC drama Spooks (2007–2008) as Ben Kaplan.
+He has since appeared in the BBC series Troy: Fall of a City (2018) and the Sky Atlantic series Riviera (2019), Domina (2021–2023), and The Rising (2022).
+He is also known for his theatre work.

 Early life

 Lanipekun was born in London, during the 1981 Brixton riot.
 His father is Nigerian and his mother is of half Italian and half English descent.
 He attained a financial scholarship to Christ's Hospital School in Horsham, West Sussex.
 He then attended Westminster College.
 Lanipekun has A-Levels in English, Psychology, History, Drama and Religious Studies.
 He then obtained a Grant to study for a BSc in Anthropology at University College London.
 After University, he attended the Royal Academy of Dramatic Art as a Grant Student.
 He was assisted financially by many Arts Charities and Foundations, including The Actors' Charitable Trust.